Weigh the benefits and risks of corticosteroids, such as prednisone, when choosing a medicine.By Mayo Clinic Staff

 Topical corticosteroids can lead to thin skin, skin lesions and acne.

 Side effects of injected corticosteroids

 - Nieman LK.
-Pharmacologic use of glucocorticoids. http://www.uptodate.com/index.
+Pharmacologic use of glucocorticoids. https://www.uptodate.com/contents/search.
 Accessed Oct.
-17, 2012.
+28, 2020.